gerlichlab/looptrace/docs/running-the-pipeline.md

     ```
 1. __Detach__: `Ctrl+b d` -- for more, see the [tmux section](#tmux).

+NB: __Make each path _absolute___.
+Relative paths may not behave well; try to always use absolute file/folder paths for each command-line argument.

 NB: Remember to place single quotes around the filepath (experiment folder) you're making available as a volume (`-v`) to the Docker container.
 While often not necessary, this will protect you if your filepath contains spaces.